CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/about-prime-reportstream.md

 - **You’ll have to support fewer connections.** ReportStream’s model focuses on aggregating data from multiple sources and senders, which you’ll receive together in a single feed.
 - **You’ll get more complete, timely data.** ReportStream validates data from its senders and transfers it to you at your preferred frequency and in your preferred format.

 To have testing facilities in your jurisdiction send you data through SimpleReport, you need to connect to ReportStream.
-Learn more on the [ReportStream website] (https://reportstream.cdc.gov/).
+Learn more on the [ReportStream website](https://reportstream.cdc.gov/).